Mregussek/MAREngine-docs/references/classes-graphics/rendercamera.rst

 RenderCamera
 ============

-RenderCamera is a abstraction for Model-View-Projection matrices.
-It defines an eye, an camera in order to watch scene.
+RenderCamera is an abstraction for Model-View-Projection matrices.
+It defines an eye and camera in order to watch scene.

 Because it does some math stuff, I created 3 typedefs: